gyomGit/dbTextEditorGitHub/README.md

 language, carefully designed for the description of our Db Syntax for instance.
 It is the file to update if changes must be made such as adding a record or a field name to the lists.
 To learn and understand this language: [Xtext grammar language documentation](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html).
+If any change is made, don't forget to go and have a look to the related test projects to either update them accordingly or simply disable them.

 ### org.csstudio.xtext.dbtexteditor.tests:
 This project contains the JUnit tests that do not depend on any UI.